LemonSkin/gousbmon/README.md

 Currently it only supports Windows as that is what I have needed it for, but I plan on adding support for Linux in the near future and macOS at some point, probably in the far future.

+I built this because other solutions are either single-platform ([USBMon](https://github.com/rubiojr/go-usbmon)) or require additional dependencies and/or do more than I need ([gousb](https://github.com/google/gousb)).

 Pull requests, bug reports and feature requests are very welcome.

 ## Installation